Move to Poole with Us in 4 Easy Steps!

 Why Move to Poole?

 A trip to Europe is all that much easier when you live in Poole.
-The ferry will whisk you away to a number of European destinations including France and the Channel Islands – Jersey and Guernsey in no time.
+The ferry will whisk you away to many European destinations including France and the Channel Islands – Jersey and Guernsey in no time.

 Poole Harbour is proudly Europe’s largest natural harbour and the second biggest in the world behind Sydney.
 Formed as long ago as 7000 years, the bustling harbour was a key port.